BVISAIL

 Most of Barbuda’s residents, now only about 1000, live in Codrington.
 The island is famous for its world-class pristine white-sand beaches.
 Even though it offers so much natural beauty, the island remains virtually untouched by tourism.
 Barrier reefs protect the island and keep the sea tranquil.

-Hurricane Irma was a category 5 storm when the storm’s eye passed directly over Barbuda, on September 6, 2017.
-In an instant, the 62-square miles island was demolished.
+Hurricane Irma was a category 5 storm when its eye passed directly over Barbuda, on September 6, 2017.
+In an instant, it demolished the 62-square miles island.

 Then on September 18, 2017 hurricane Maria, another category 5 storm hit the small island.
-The storms damaged or destroyed 95% of the island’s buildings, landscape, and infrastructure making Barbuda uninhabitable.
+It damaged 95% of the island, like buildings, landscape, and infrastructure.
+Barbuda was unlivable.

-The entire population had to be evacuated to neighboring Antigua.
+The entire population moved to neighboring Antigua.
 As a result, Barbuda became a deserted island.
 However, by the beginning of 2019, about 900 residents had returned.

 Now, even more, this charming island nation relies on tourism to regain its delightful and alluring attraction.